lamir-workshop/.github/profile/README.md

-# Latin America Music Information Retrieval (LAMIR)
+# Latin America Music Information Retrieval Worshop (LAMIR)

 LAMIR is a satellite event of the ISMIR 2024 conference and part of the [KHIPUx](https://khipu.ai/) 2024 events.
 It provides opportunities for local